nanlabs/terraform-aws-starter/README.md

 | [VPC](./modules/vpc/README.md)                       | Bootstrap a VPC for shared infrastructure.                    |
 | [VPC Endpoint](./modules/vpc-endpoint/README.md)     | Bootstrap VPC endpoints for S3, DynamoDB, and other services. |

+In case you need to create a new module, you can use the [Terraform Module Template](./modules/__template__/README.md) as a starting point.

+For reference, you can also check the [Terraform Registry](https://registry.terraform.io/) for additional modules.

 ## Apps and Services

 In addition to infrastructure provisioning, we have included a few apps and services to help you get started.
 These are located in the `apps` directory and provide useful examples of how to use the infrastructure we have provisioned.